 - Too much effort can hurt the hamstrings.

 - Active flexion can also be found in the seated postures, where the hamstrings don’t have to bear the weight of the body, like staff and sitting twist asana.

 - Engages front of the legs while stretching the backside.

-- Stretches the toes (those little guys need some love too)
+- Stretches those little fingers (guys need some love too)

 - Strengthens the foot muscles

 - Helps with balance, especially in standing poses (the spread toes create a wider base, and stronger grip)

 - Keeps the toes healthy by avoiding things like hammer (when one toe gets way too attached to another).